-A Labour Inspector may commence actions in the Employment Relations
+A Labour Inspector may commence actions in the Employment Relations Authority to recover entitlements and wages and seek penalties.

 Employment Standards

 The Employment Relations Act provides for additional enforcement measures to promote the more effective enforcement of employment standards, especially minimum entitlement provisions.
 Minimum entitlement provisions mean entitlements under the Holidays Act, Minimum Wages Act and Wages Protection Act.